Table of Contents

 If there isn’t a somewhat clear sales process and you haven’t defined your ICP, you’re risking getting ahead of yourself as a company.
 Bringing in an outsider to “take over sales” without knowing the basics is how you burn through money.

 Founders want to focus on building their product.
 They don’t want to focus on doing cold outreach, doing intro calls, demos, and running a sales cycle.
 But this can lead to disaster.
 So before making your first sales hire, you need to make sure you’re ready.
-You can absolutely bring in a sales consultant who can help you as a founder improve your sale skills.
-Sales is a skill and a coach will quickly improve your sales ability.
-They’ll also ensure you’re not making 101 level mistakes.
+You can absolutely bring in a sales consultant who can help you, as a founder, improve your sales skills.
+Sales is a skill, and a coach will quickly improve your sales ability.
+They’ll also ensure you’re not making 101-level mistakes.

 Contact us if you need founder coaching or a sales consultant.